anirbanroydas/elaster/README.rst

-    :--port: Port number where the elaster search engine will start :--example: Example webapp to play with the server :--data-path: Dirctory containing the datasets in json format or the json file path itself.
+    :--port: Port number where the elaster search engine will start :--example: Example webapp to play with the server :--datapath: Dirctory containing the datasets in json format or the json file path itself.

   - **Example**